Conelike radiant structures: AH structures and Einstein equations for statistical structures

-A special statistical structure $(\nabla, g)$ is \emph{naive Einstein} or \emph{Einstein} if the AH structure that it generates has the same property.
-(It is not clear to the author whether the same definition is the natural one for general statistical structures.)
-In this case it is said to have scalar curvature equal to the constant $\ka$ corresponding with $g$.
+\begin{definition} A special statistical structure $(\nabla, g)$ is \emph{naive Einstein} or \emph{Einstein} if the AH structure that it generates has the same property.
+In this case it is said to have scalar curvature equal to the scalar curvature $\sc$ corresponding with $g$.

 A special statistical structure or an exact AH structure for which there vanish both the Ricci curvature and the conjugate Ricci curvature satisfies \eqref{conservationcondition} so is Einstein.
-Such a structure is said to be \emph{scalar-flat Einstein}.
+Such a structure is said to be \emph{scalar-flat Einstein}. \end{definition}

+The \emph{stress-energy} tensor of the special statistical structure $(\nabla, g)$ is the tensor $\T_{ij}$ defined by \eqref{stdefined}.
+This terminology is justified by Corollary \ref{conservativestatisticalcorollary}.
+Some preliminary calculations are needed for its proof.